emirot/algo-blog/blog/content/posts/word_abreviation.md

 ## Challenge

-Given two params a word and it's abbreviation return True if the abreviation is valid.
+Given two params a word and it's abbreviation return True if the abbreviation is valid.

 Examples: